1947 Gilgit rebellion: Aftermath

 The provisional government persisted for 16 days.
-According to, a scholar Yaqub Khan Bangash, it was short of sway over the population.
-The Gilgit Coup did not have civilian involvement and was absolutely the work of military leaders, not all of whom had been in favor of joining Pakistan, at least in the short term.
-Historian Ahmed Hasan Dani says that although there had been a scarcity of public participation in the Coup, pro-Pakistan sentiments were intense in the civilian population and their anti-Kashmiri sentiments were also clear.
+According to the historian Yaqub Khan Bangash, it was short of sway over the population.
+The Gilgit Coup did not have civilian involvement and was the work of military leaders, not all of whom had been in favor of joining Pakistan, at least in the short term.
+Historian Ahmed Hasan Dani says that although there had been a scarcity of public participation in the coup, pro-Pakistan sentiments were intense in the civilian population and their anti-Kashmiri sentiments were also clear.
 According to various scholars, the people of Gilgit as well as those of Chilas, Koh Ghizr, Ishkoman, Yasin, Punial, Hunza and Nagar joined Pakistan by choice.
 The Government of Azad Kashmir handed over the administration of Gilgit-Baltistan to the federal government under the Karachi Agreement.